 When it’s the blood flow to your legs that’s impacted by plaque, we call that condition PAD.
 And PAD can lead to leg pain and numbness.
 The hair on your legs may fall out; your skin color may change.
 You may find that cuts and scrapes take longer to heal; some wounds will no longer heal on their own when you have PAD.

-While the exact cause of this condition isn’t known, it seems to begin when the inner layers of your arteries get damaged: this damage could be the result of a diet that’s high in fat and cholesterol; physical inactivity; a lifestyle that includes smoking; diabetes; high cholesterol; and/or high blood pressure.
-It seems that plaque builds up as your arteries begin to heal.
+National Kidney Foundation (NKF) 2024 Spring Clinical Meeting, we learned that symptoms of depression increase your risk for the disease.
+But aside from new developments such as this one, we know that PAD seems to begin when the inner layers of your arteries sustain damage due to a diet that’s high in fat and cholesterol; physical inactivity; a lifestyle that includes smoking; or having diabetes, high cholesterol and/or high blood pressure.
+Then, as your arteries begin to heal, plaque builds up along the walls.

 Women and certain ethnicities also have higher risks for PAD.
 (Though we aren't sure exactly why.)
 And we know that too many people with asymptomatic PAD are at high risk for complications.
 Why is that the case?